 When you are ready, you can follow the guide at https://vampier.net/PSX/ to install the MiSTer PSX core.

-As of 2022-02-02 (unstable build) we can also follow this YouTube clip:
+As of 2022-02-02 (unstable build) you can also follow this YouTube clip:

 …or in short: